- Uptime: 99.97%

 Brixly uses R1Soft—a standard solution for cPanel accounts.
 It takes daily backups automatically, though you can take snapshot ones too.
 The latter are handy if you need to perform an update and want to have a more recent file.

 The UK-based hosting provider can do full or partial restores of your website.
-Granular recovery is a useful option if you just want to roll back one file and don’t need a full-on server restoration.
+A granular recovery is a useful option if you just want to roll back one file and don’t need a full-on server restoration.

 Another bonus is that Brixly keeps the files safe by storing them offsite.
 Instead of simply keeping the data on a separate machine, Brixly keeps files in a different data center.
 So even if an entire facility goes bust, you’ll still have a copy.